gdbt/COSC310A_3_3/README.md

 # COSC310A_3_3
-Noah Arrndt Assignment 3 COSC310
+Noah Arndt Assignment 3 COSC310
 This code used the core idea and responses from Assignment 2.
 With some very drastic changes.
-Firrst off I had to fix many errors in the original code upon Assignment 2 submissions I took the code and transfered it over to android studio, after many hours of recoding it to work I was able to create a chat bot with a pretty UI within android studio and turned it into a phone app that I could bring anywhere
+First off I had to fix many errors in the original code upon Assignment 2 submissions I took the code and transfered it over to android studio, after many hours of recoding it to work I was able to create a chat bot with a pretty UI within android studio and turned it into a phone app that I could bring anywhere